(also known as Torino, Italy to Monaco)

 Day 1: Arrival at Torino-Caselle Airport (TRN) and then the 45 minute transfer to Susa, Italy.
 Time permitting there is a loop ride from Susa.

 Day 2: This morning your warm up ride is the Colle di Finestre.
-Appearing only three times in the Giro, this single-lane beast is unpaved the final 8 k to the summit.
+Appearing only four times in the Giro, this single-lane beast is unpaved for the final 8 k to the summit.
 From there you have smooth asphalt all the way down to the valley floor.
 Multiple options for the rest of the day, but our favourite is to finish in Costigliole Saluzzo where we stay in a 400 year old Castello.

 Day 5: Col de la Bonette is your first climb and what a beauty.
 Labelled as the "Highest Col in the Alps" it is a cyclist’s dream.
 In order to ride the “highest” part of the Col, you have to do the little loop at the top of the Bonette to actually tick that box.
 After the 60k! of downhill your next Col is the quiet St. Martin and then on to your next hotel in St. Martin-Vésubie.

 Day 6: Easiest day of the week with two amazing climbs on tap.
 The turny-twisty Turini and the Madone, but we throw in the Castillon as an extra little bump.
 Tonight there is a celebratory dinner waiting for us in our final stop in La Turbie, France which overlooks the blue waters of the Med.
-Could be worse.
+Life could be worse.

 Day 7: Transfer day to Nice airport (NCE) for your flight home.
 Nice airport is a short 30 minute drive from La Turbie.